-Commit to living in the present and avoid dwelling on what your relationship could have been.
+Commit to living in the present and avoid dwelling on what your toxic relationship could have been.
 Instead, take note of how you’re feeling in this moment and remind yourself that healthy relationships should not leave you feeling devalued or trapped.

-Lean into your dispassionate cognitive abilities and return to them every time the void tempts you to go back to the relationship.
+Lean into your dispassionate cognitive abilities and return to them every time the void tempts you to go back to the unhealthy relationship.
 Establish truths about the nature of your relationship and ask friends and family to surround and support you with this way of thinking.

 In the same way your abuser used positive reinforcement to keep you in their grasp, your new social network and support system can help you retrain and heal your brain.
 This practice will serve as protection for your emotional health in a confusing time.

-If a new romantic interest shows controlling behavior and emotional manipulation, it’s important to be cognizant of the risks the relationship could carry.
+If a new romantic interest shows controlling behavior and emotional manipulation, it’s important to be cognizant of the risks the romantic relationship could carry.
 Be wary of individuals who place razor-focused attention on you, implore grand gestures in public, rush emotional intimacy, or create a false-sense of deep familiarity.
 Pay close attention to how they speak about past relationships and take note of the other relational dynamics in their life.

-If you’re in an abusive relationship and you think that trauma bonding is now part of the picture, it might be time to consider therapy.
+If you’re in an abusive relationship and you think that trauma bonding is now part of the picture, it might be time to consider in-person or online therapy.
 A therapist can work with you to identify risks and encourage self-care as you navigate the complexities of dealing with the trauma bonding you’ve developed.
 Then, you can be free to live a healthy, happy life, without abuse.

 - Dodgson L. People often stay in abusive relationships because of something called ‘trauma bonding’ — here are the signs it’s happening to you.
 Business Insider. https://www.businessinsider.com/trauma-bonding-explains-why-people-often-stay-in-abusive-relationships-2017-8.
 Published 2017.
 Accessed December 12, 2021.